deislabs/wagi/docs/writing_modules.md

 allowed_hosts = ["https://api.brigade.sh"]
 ```

-The current behavior is that if the `allowed_hosts` field is missing, the guest module
-is allowed to make requests to any server.
-This behavior might change in the future.
+If `allowed_hosts` is missing or an empty vector, the guest module is not allowed to send HTTP requests to any server, so users must populate this vector before starting WAGI.

-The HTTP support is currently experimental, and breaking changes could occur.
+The HTTP support is currently experimental, and breaking changes _will_ occur, resulting in modules compiled with an older version of the library to stop working on WAGI until the library is stabilized.

 ## More Examples and Demos